 For he will command his angels concerning you to guard you in all your ways.
 (Psalm 91:11)

 In the Name + of Jesus.
 Amen.
 Who is like God?
 Is that a stupid question?
 A rhetorical question?
 A stupid rhetorical question?
-After all, there's no one like God — that' s why He' s God!
+After all, there's no one like God--that's why He's God!

 Perhaps that's why the Spirit moved John to tell of "Michael and his angels" at war with Satan.
 Only One who is truly like God in His own nature can command God's holy angels.
 Maybe Jesus "saw Satan fall like lightning from heaven" because He was at the forefront of the battle.

-But while that' s interesting speculation, we still face the basic question: Who is like God?
-Jesus, yes — but also all who believe in Him.
-This isn' t the false likeness promised by the Devil (Genesis 3:5).
+But while that's interesting speculation, we still face the basic question: Who is like God?
+Jesus, yes--but also all who believe in Him.
+This isn't the false likeness promised by the devil (Genesis 3:5).
 Nor are we like Him according to might and power nor even the fact of our holiness.
-But we are like Him because He credits Christ' s righteousness to the faithful and calls us holy as He Himself is holy.
+But we are like Him because He credits Christ's righteousness to the faithful and calls us holy as He Himself is holy.
 In the Name + of Jesus.
 Amen.

 Jesus, send Your angel legions When the foe would us enslave.
 Hold us fast when sin assaults us; Come, then Lord, Your people save.
 Overthrow at last the dragon; Send him to his fiery grave.
 (Christ, the Lord of Hosts, Unshaken, LSB 521:6)